sahil-rawat/sahil-rawat.github.io/_posts/2021-07-27-INTRO-TO-C-X.md

 When we do any kind of I/O in C, we do so through a piece of data that you get in the form of a FILE* type.
 This FILE* holds all the information needed to communicate with the I/O subsystem about which file you have open, where you are in the file, and so on.

 The spec refers to these as *streams*, i.e. a stream of data from a file or any source.
-I'm going to use "files" and "streams" interchangeably, but you should think of a "file" as a special case of a "stream".
+I'm going to use “files” and “streams” interchangeably, but you should think of a “file” as a special case of a “stream”.
 There are other ways to stream data into a program than just reading from a file.

 We'll see in a moment how to go from having a filename to getting an open FILE* for it, but first I want to mention three streams that are already open for you and ready for use.